drauk/elist/README.md

 # elist
-Error-message-stack functions implementing the standard Go error interface.
+Error-message-stack implemention of the Go error interface.